Please, submit your paper to one of the following addresses:

 The file size must be kept under 50 MB.

-The accepted languages of the papers are English, German, French and Russian; by exception the journal can translate the article.
+The accepted languages of the papers are English, German, French and Russian; in highly exceptional cases articles in other languages have to be translated.

 The first page of the manuscript must contain:

-Reference section at the end of the text: capital letters, 12 pt, Italic, aligned left (REFERENCES).
-It could be preceded by a List of abbreviations if different from the general list in the journal, and/or a List of manuscripts, quoted in the paper.
+The reference section at the end of the text: capital letters, 12 pt, Italic, aligned left (REFERENCES). the references may be preceded by a list of abbreviations if different from the general list in the journal, and/or a list of sources/ manuscripts, used or referred to in the paper.

-At the end of the paper is the section About the author …/Об авторе …, 12 pt, Italic, hanging; it should include short, updated information about the author, whose name must be bold-typed.
+At the end of the paper a section About the author …/Об авторе … is included, 12 pt, Italic, hanging; it should include a brief paragraph with up-to-date information about the author and his/ her affiliation, specialization and field of study.

-A summary, not more than 600 words is required, in one of the accepted languages but different from that of the paper.
+A summary of no more than 600 words should be added, in one of the accepted languages but different from that of the paper.

 Tables and graphics must be inserted in the manuscript file; the resolution for the graphics must be 300 dpi.

-Titles of books, foreign words (like Latin, Greek, Bulgarian, etc.) in the running text must be italicised, whereas titles of journals must be placed in quotation marks.
+Foreign words (like Latin, Greek, Bulgarian, etc.) in the running text must be italicised.
+Titles of books, journals, anthologies, proceedings of conferences must be rendered in italics, whereas the titles of the papers in the journals must be placed in quotation marks.

 The authors must use the following abbreviations:

-If a publication that you are citing was written by two or three authors, the citation must be formatted as follows: (Stancev and Naumov 2005); when the authors are more than 3, the citation is: (Miklas et al. 2010).
-All the authors’ names must be given in the Bibliography.
+When referring to a publication by two or three authors, the short form of citation/ reference must be formatted as follows: (Stancev and Naumov 2005); when there are more than three authors, the reference is: (Miklas et al. 2010).
+All the authors’ names must be included in the REFERENCES.

-If there are multiple authors under the same surname, the citation must include the initial of their first name, e.g. (Ivanova, K. 1999, Ivanova, M. 2013).
+In case of multiple authors with the same surname, the reference includes the initial of their first name, e.g. (Ivanova, K. 1999, Ivanova, M. 2013).
+In case of multiple publications in the same year by the same author, the citation must include a letter (Ivanova 1997a; Ivanova 1997b).

 Quotation and citation

-Quotations must be put in quotation marks; should the quotation exceed 40 words, it must be included in a separate paragraph.
+Quotations must be put in quotation marks; should the quotation exceed 40 words, it must be set apart as included in a separate paragraph.

-In-text citation is required and it must adhere to the format (Miltenova 2000a, 2000b; Miltenova 2006: 35).
-Please, note that only comments and references such as See Veder 2014: 2 should go to the footnotes.
+In-text citation is possible and following the format (Miltenova 2000a, 2000b; Miltenova 2006: 35).
+Please note that only references that contain additional information or comments (also, e.g., See Veder 2014:2) should be placed in the footnotes.

-The sources in the Reference section, 11 pt, Hanging, must be listed in alphabetical order, kept individually in three subdivisions: papers in Latin alphabet, papers in Cyrillic, and papers in Greek and other alphabets.
-All references in Cyrillic, Greek or other alphabets (Georgian, Armenian, etc.) must be transliterated in Latin, in a section within brackets, at the bottom of the list.
+The sources in the Reference section, 11 pt, hanging, must be listed in alphabetical order, but split up in two sections, under the headers Sources and Literature. kept individually in two main subdivisions: Sources and Literature.
+Within each section, the references in Latin alphabet should precede those in Cyrillic, and in Greek and other alphabets.
+All references in Cyrillic, Greek or other alphabets (Georgian, Armenian, etc.) will be transliterated by the editors in Roman alphabet (following https://www.lexilogos.com/keyboard/ ), in a section within [ ] brackets, at the bottom of the list.

 Article in an edited volume:

-- Thomson, F. J. “The Slavonic Translation of the Old Testament.”
+Thomson 1998: Thomson, Francis J. “The Slavonic Translation of the Old Testament.”
 In Interpretation of the Bible.
-Ljubljana: Slovenska akademija znanosti in umetnosti – Sheffield: Academic
+The International Symposium in Slovenia.
+Sheffield: Sheffield Academic Press, 1988, 605–920.